There’s one moment – one ingredient – I believe that is the most important indication you need to see to determine if your blog will be a success.

 With Engagement Comes Opportunity

-The natural progression is to start a website or blog, deliver value, add an email list and deliver more value, establish engagement and then start leveraging that engagement for money.
-You do this via furthering the established relationship of benefit between you and your readers and profiting by selling them something (well duh!).
+The typical process is to start a website, deliver value, add an email list and deliver more value, establish engagement and trust, and then start leveraging that engagement for money (offering your audience something to buy!).

 Selling your own product to an engaged audience is THE recipe for financial success on the Internet today, in my humble opinion.
-I didn’t truly understand this until I started selling my own products – and this was AFTER creating engagement.
-In fact, I believe I wasted a lot of the early effort I put in by following a model that wasn’t sustainable and certainly didn’t really leverage my efforts at building an audience who loved what I did.
+I didn’t truly understand this until I started selling my own products – and this was after growing an engaged audience.
+In fact, I believe I wasted a lot of the early effort I put in by not selling my own product because I didn’t have the confidence to do so.

-To put it simply, I had people who wanted more from me but I never made the offer of more.
-As they say – I left money on the table – and I’m still doing this today, though I’m working on creating additional products to rectify the situation.
+To put it simply, I had people who wanted more from me but I did not make the offer of more.
+As they say – I left money on the table.

 The Engagement Toolkit